mars-protocol/contracts/scripts/multisig/osmosis/README.md

 ## Signing a TX with the multisig - Migrate Msg Example

+Every multisig holder is responsible for verifying the contract's newly uploaded code for every migrate msg.

 _Note: The multisig must have at least one tx against it for the address to exist in Osmosis' state._

 1. If the multisig has no txs against it, send some tokens to the account.
 Otherwise, the account does not exist in Osmosis' state.